dotnet/corefx/src/System.Diagnostics.DiagnosticSource/src/HttpCorrelationProtocol.md

 # Note
 Starting with System.Diagnostics.DiagnosticSource 4.6.0 (that ships with .Net Core 3.0), we are moving towards [W3C Trace-Context](https://www.w3.org/TR/trace-context/) standard.
-We still support Request-Id ([hierarchical](HierarchicalRequestId.md) version) and it is still the default format for `System.Diagnostics.Activity`, but we may change and deprecate it in future major versions.
+We still support Request-Id ([hierarchical](HierarchicalRequestId.md) version) and it is still the default format for `System.Diagnostics.Activity`.

 [Flat Request-Id](FlatRequestId.md) is **deprecated**.